 Research and innovation in fintech in the major banks, central banks, and non-bank competitors sector has declined in the last year.

-Figures for patent grants related to fintech followed a different pattern to filings – growing from 548 in the three months ending May 2021 to 583 in the same period in 2022.
+Figures for patent grants related to fintech followed a similar pattern to filings – shrinking from 470 in the three months ending March 2021 to 440 in the same period in 2022.

 The figures are compiled by GlobalData, who track patent filings and grants from official offices around the world.
 Using textual analysis, as well as official patent classifications, these patents are grouped into key thematic areas, and linked to key companies across various industries.